bobbyrward/flam3/README.txt

       dense areas, eliminating the hue shift bug
-    - Apophysis chaos and solo xform/plotmode features have been implemented.  solo/plotmode are promoted to floating point 'visibility'.  visibility and chaos are both interpolatable.
+    - Apophysis chaos and solo xform/plotmode features have been implemented.  solo/plotmode are promoted to floating point 'opacity'.  opacity and chaos are both interpolatable.
     - <motion> tag now available for xforms...allows cyclic variation of any regular xform parameter/coef/post.
     - env var 'stagger' affects the simultaneity of xform interpolation